Numerically Safe Gaussian Elimination with No Pivoting: Introduction

-Compared to \cite{PQZ13}, \cite{BDHT13}, \cite{PQY15}, and \cite{DDF14}, our present tests cover pre-processing also with multipliers from new classes as well as by means of augmentation; most important, now our test results are in very good accordance with our new formal results.
+The results of our extensive numerical tests of GENP are in very good accordance with our formal analysis.
+This was also the case in the previous studies of GENP in \cite{PQZ13}, \cite{BDHT13}, \cite{PQY15}, and \cite{DDF14}, but our present tests cover pre-processing also with multipliers from new classes as well as by means of augmentation.